-An external analysis should also take into account important market trends, including consumer behavior, demand and supply shifts, and projected aggregate revenue growth.
-These trends will give you insight into the market’s potential condition five or ten years down the road.
-Also, take note of any macro factors that have the potential to affect the market, and in turn influence the trajectory of the investment.
+An external analysis should also consider important market trends, including consumer behavior, demand and supply shifts, and projected aggregate revenue growth.
+These trends will give you insight into the market’s potential condition five or ten years later.
+Also, take note of any macro factors that can affect the market and, in turn, influence the investment trajectory.
 This could include relevant legal and regulatory considerations, industry standards, and economic or political factors.

 Despite the importance of a comprehensive external analysis, it’s often more important to conduct a thorough internal analysis that dives into the bones of the investment.
-From intellectual property and legal concerns to financial records and cash flow to quality of earnings and business plans—you should carefully analyze each aspect that makes up the investment.
+From intellectual property, company operations, information technology, and legal concerns to financial records and cash flow to quality of earnings and business plans—you should carefully analyze each aspect that makes up the investment.

 Any internal analysis should reveal any “red flags” about the structure and character of the investment.
-It should highlight areas of concern to be addressed be prior to closing a deal, and/or point out potential issues that may present you, the investor, with obstacles down the road.
+It should highlight areas of concern to be addressed before closing a deal and/or point out potential issues that may present you, the investor, with obstacles down the road.